 Disturbingly, of twenty or so titles I’d bookmarked ten years ago, five had gone out of business.
 Slightly more diverting were the domains that had expired and fallen into new ownership – “The Great Leap Sideways”, once an interesting photography magazine is now a site dedicated to washing machine maintenance in Australia.
 Perhaps they need a little help with their SEO.

-A sub text that ran right through Andy’s thread was that online magazines had been overwhelmed by instagram and social media.
+A subtext that ran right through Andy’s thread was that online magazines had been overwhelmed by Instagram and social media.
 As long ago as 2014, people were uploading 1.8 billion digital images a day to the internet.
-The figure shows no sign of abating, its quite probably double that in 2020.
+The figure shows no sign of abating, it is quite probably double that in 2020.
 That’s a staggering amount of images, if you spent a single second looking at each photograph it would take nearly 60 years to view a single day’s uploads.
 Just think about that for a minute.
-Then think about this – by the end of 2017 there were 4.7 trillion photos stored on the internet.
+Then think about this – by the end of 2017, there were 4.7 trillion photos stored on the internet.